 Waiver Renewal January 2015

 The Minnesota Department of Education (MDE) is seeking a renewal to its ESEA Flexibility Waiver.
 Minnesota is fully implementing all areas of ESEA Flexibility and is one of a select group of states eligible for an expedited review from the U.S. Department of Education.
-States that are included in the expedited review must submit waiver renewal requests by January 30, 2015.
+States that are included in the expedited review were to submit waiver renewal requests by January 30, 2015.
+Minnesota submitted its ESEA Flexibility Waiver Renewal Request on January 30 and awaits review from the U.S. Department of Education.

 Career- and College-Ready Expectations for All Students.
 States that received an ESEA Flexibility Waiver demonstrated that they are committed to preparing all students for success in college and careers in the 21st century by adopting statewide career- and college-ready standards in reading/language arts and math.
 High-quality assessments aligned to the state academic standards are to be administered in grades 3-8 and at least once in high school.